 Understanding Schema Markup: What It Is and Why It Matters for Shopify Stores

-Types of Schema Markup Every Shopify Store Should Implement
+Essential Schema Types for Every Shopify Store

 Example snippet: